casanet/casanet-server/README.md

 Feel free to open an issue with a bug report or feature to develop for the next version.

 For any suggestions or help feel free to contact me.

-## Casanet server deployment
-Although there is no way to run the server in a docker container because the app should scan the real local network.
-I made a [Linux deployment tutorial](./docs/LINUX.md) for a Linux based devices (raspberry pi etc.)

 ### The casanet server tested on
 * Windows 7